 As part of the Associated Students of OSU, the Environmental Affairs Task Force works with a hired student director on a self-selected set of projects and initiatives.
 Volunteers are always welcome to help with current projects or start a new one.

-Also be sure to check out this list of sustainability-focused student groups who can help with
+Also be sure to check out this list of sustainability-focused student groups to get involved with.

 If you're looking for something different than the options listed above, try contacting Student Involvement, the campus department tasked with involving students in a variety of activities.
 Even if they don't have what you're looking, they will surely have ideas on where to go.